Necessary requirements for doing work in the City of Lynchburg:

-The contractor or property owner should bring two (2) sets of drawings to the Inspections Division at 900 Church Street and fill out a permit application.
+The contractor or property owner should bring one (1) set of drawings to the Inspections Division at 900 Church Street and fill out a permit application.
 Information needed for completing the application includes the cost, specific work being done, owner's name, address location, state license number, and current planning/zoning requirements.

 Permits for construction of multi-family and commercial structures:

-Two (2) sets of construction drawings, specifications and plot plan for the proposed structures(s) should be submitted to the Inspections Division.
+One (1) set of construction drawings, specifications and plot plan for the proposed structures(s) should be submitted to the Inspections Division.
 A digital copy of the plan is also required.
 You may submit this by a CD or flash drive.
 If the structure is intended as a place of assembly, institutional, educational or hazardous use, the drawing must be prepared by a state licensed architect/engineer and bear their seals and signatures.
 The plans should show pertinent architectural, structural, plumbing, mechanical, fire protection, elevator and foundation details in accordance with the Ordinance and VA USBC adopted by the City.

 The plans will be reviewed by staff on a "first come, first serve" basis.
-Please allow twenty (20 working days for commercial plan review and ten (10) working days for residential plan review.
+Please allow fifteen (15) working days for commercial plan review and ten (10) working days for residential plan review.
 You will be notified by the Inspections Division when the plans are satisfactory or if they need to be corrected.

 Building permits cannot be issued by the Inspections Division until all City requirements are met and signed off by the Technical Review Committee.
 The department must receive clearance from Engineering and Zoning before a permit is issued.